Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Metric independent formulation of velocity profile for most general axisymmetric spacetime

-The space-time considered is a stationary axisymmetric manifold of dimension four endowed with two killing vector fields $\xi^{\mu}$ and $\phi^{\mu}$ so that The locally timelike killing field $\xi^{\mu}$ (of norm $\varsigma$) is the generator of staionarity whereas the locally spacelike killing field $\phi^{\mu}$ (of norm $\varphi$) with closed spacelike integral curves generate the axisymmetry.
-It is usually not possible to obtain any orthogonal basis for the space-time of our consideration since $\xi_{\mu}\phi^{\mu}\neq 0$ for stationry axisymmetric space-time.
+For a stationary axisymmetric manifold of dimension four endowed with two Killing vector fields $\xi^{\mu}$ and $\phi^{\mu}$ one has The locally timelike Killing vector field $\xi^{\mu}$ (of norm $\varsigma$) is the generator of stationarity whereas the locally spacelike Killing field $\phi^{\mu}$ (of norm $\varphi$) with closed spacelike integral curves generates the axisymmetry.
+It is usually not possible to obtain any orthogonal basis for the space-time of our consideration since $\xi_{\mu}\phi^{\mu}\neq 0$ for stationary axisymmetric space-time.
 We would intend to specify an orthogonal basis using which the space time metric can directly be expressed.
-To accomplish such task we first define so that generically $\Upsilon_{\mu}\phi^{\mu}=0$.
+To accomplish such task we first define and it is generically observed that $\Upsilon_{\mu}\phi^{\mu}=0$.
 Norm of $\Upsilon^{\mu}$ can thus be expressed as, where $\Upsilon_{\mu}$ is timelike and $\varpi^2$ is positive.
 The metric element can now be expressed in the orthogonal bases as follows $\left\lbrace R^{\mu},\Theta^{\mu} \right\rbrace$ being the spacelike basis vectors orthogonal to $\left\lbrace \Upsilon^{\mu}, \phi^{\mu}\right\rbrace$.
-For a stationary axisymmetric space-time the hypersurface $\varsigma^2=0$ defines an ergosphere rather than the horizon. $\varsigma^2$ is negativew inside the ergosphere since $\xi^{\mu}$ is spacelike in that region.
-On the otherhand, a compact $\varpi^2=0$ hypersurface defines a killing horizon (e.g. a blackhole event horizon in our case).
+For a stationary axisymmetric space-time the hypersurface $\varsigma^2=0$ defines an ergosphere rather than the horizon. $\varsigma^2$ is negative inside the ergosphere since $\xi^{\mu}$ is spacelike in that region.
+On the other hand, a compact $\varpi^2=0$ hypersurface defines a Killing horizon which is a black hole event horizon for our consideration.
 This can be demonstrated by constructing the null geodesic congruence on such a surface.